Certification and Classification of Linear Quantum Error Mitigation Methods: Worked Example: IISM:NA

 \section{Worked Example: IISM:NA}

-\appSL{workedExample} Here we provide calculations of proxy bias, before and after mitigation, and the sampling cost; for hardware suffering from uniform dephasing errors, mitigated using IISM:NA (noise-aware identity-insertion-assisted synchronous mitigation).
+\appSL{workedExample} Here we provide calculations of proxy bias, before and after mitigation, and the sampling cost; for hardware suffering from uniform dephasing noise, mitigated using IISM:NA (noise-aware identity-insertion-assisted synchronous mitigation).